Science & Research

 Rheology is not interchangeable.
 Each product class injects at a specific tissue plane.

-Epidermis Barrier / stratum corneum Papillary dermis Fine collagen, superficial capillaries Reticular dermis Dense collagen, elastin, sebaceous glands Subcutis / fat Adipose tissue, deep vessels REVITALIZE Papillary dermis REFINE Mid – deep dermis ENHANCE Intradermal – subdermal
+Epidermis Barrier / stratum corneum Papillary dermis Fine collagen · superficial capillaries Reticular dermis Dense collagen · elastin · sebaceous glands Subcutis / hypodermis Adipose tissue · deep vessels 0 0.5 1 2 4mm REVITALIZE Papillary dermis REFINE Mid–deep dermis ENHANCE Intra–subdermal Revitalize — skin booster / meso filler Refine — volumising HA filler Enhance — targeted solutions (body/hair/repair)

 Safety & Regulatory